tornede/py_experimenter/docs/source/usage.md

 experimenter = PyExperimenter()
 ```

-Additionally, further information can be given to the `PyExperimenter`:
+Additionally, further information can be given to `PyExperimenter`:

 - `experiment_configuration_file_path`: The path of the [experiment configuration file](#experiment-configuration-file).
 Default: `config/configuration.cfg`
 - `database_credential_file_path`: The path of the [database credential file](#database-credential-file).
 Default: `config/database_credentials.cfg`